Skip to main content

 Policies

-Virtual Internship Partners Ltd (VI) makes a positive contribution to a strong and safe community and recognises the right of every individual to stay safe
+VI makes a positive contribution to a strong and safe community and recognises the right of every individual to stay safe.
+We are committed to safeguarding all individuals in its programs, ensuring protection from abuse regardless of age, race, religion, ability, gender, language, background, or sexual identity.

 The principal pieces of legislation governing this policy are: